Edward William Pritchard

 A contemporary photograph of the convict.

-Edward William Pritchard (6 December 1825 – 28 July 1865) was an English doctor who was convicted of murdering his wife and mother-in-law by poisoning them.
+Edward William Pritchard (6 December 1825 – 28 July 1865) was an English medical doctor who was convicted of murdering his wife and mother-in-law by poisoning them.
 He was also suspected of murdering a servant girl, but was never tried for this crime.

 He was the last person to be publicly executed in Glasgow.

 Early years

 Pritchard was born in Southsea, Hampshire, into a naval family.
 His father was John White Pritchard, a captain.

 He claimed to have studied at King's College Hospital in London and to have graduated from there in 1846.
 He then served in the Royal Navy as an assistant surgeon on HMS Victory.
 For another four years, he served on various other ships sailing around the world.

 He returned to Portsmouth, England, on HMS Hecate.
 While in Portsmouth, he met his future wife, Mary Jane Taylor, the daughter of Michael Taylor (1793–1867), a prosperous retired silk merchant from Edinburgh then living at 22 Minto Street.
 The couple married in 1851.
 He had five children with her.

 He resigned from the Navy and first took a job as a general practitioner in Yorkshire, living for a time in Hunmanby.

 He was the author of several books on his travels and on the water cure at Hunmanby, as well as articles in The Lancet.

 In 1859, he left under a cloud and in debt, and moved to Glasgow.